toebeann/npc/README.md

 ### Argument and return types

 Input arguments and return outputs are serialized to JSON using `JSON.stringify` before being transmitted over the named pipe, and deserialized using `JSON.parse` at the other end.
 This means that types which cannot be (de)serialized using these functions will be transmitted as `undefined`.
-We generally recommend sticking to [PODs](https://en.wikipedia.org/wiki/Passive_data_structure "plain old data objects") and [primitives](https://developer.mozilla.org/en-US/docs/Glossary/Primitive) (with the exception of `bigint` and `symbol`).
+We generally recommend sticking to [PODs](https://en.wikipedia.org/wiki/Passive_data_structure "plain old data objects") and [primitives](https://developer.mozilla.org/en-US/docs/Glossary/Primitive) (with the exception of `bigint` and `symbol`, which are not natively compatible with JSON).

 npc procedures only support a maximum of one argument for simplicity.
 If you require multiple arguments you can handle this with [PODs](https://en.wikipedia.org/wiki/Passive_data_structure "plain old data objects") (e.g. object literals, property bags) or arrays.